 Which Singita Should You Visit?

-When to visit: There’s no bad time to go on safari, however a visit during winter is preferable, running from April through September.
-My personal preference is to go on the fringe of winter (shoulder season) to beat the crowds.
-February and March are great months for the latter.
+When to visit: There’s no bad time to go on safari.
+However, a visit during winter is preferable, from April through September.
+My personal preference is to go in the shoulder season to beat the crowds.
+February and March are great months for this!

 How to get there: From Johannesburg, book a Federal Air Flight directly to the Singita airstrip.
 These are small commercially operated planes and the flight time is approximately one hour.